-- BSP Biodiversity Sector Plan to inform land use planning, environmental assessments, land and water use authorisations, as well as natural resource management, undertaken by a range of sectors whose policies and decisions impact on biodiversity. - CARA Conservation of Agricultural Resources Act (Act 43 of 1983) provides for control over the utilization of the natural agricultural resources of the Republic in order to promote the conservation of the soil, the water sources and the vegetation and the combating of weeds and invader plants; and for matters connected therewith. - CBA Critical Biodiversity Area areas required to meet biodiversity targets for ecosystems, species and ecological processes, as identified in a systematic biodiversity plan. - DFFE National Department of Forestry, Fisheries and the Environment the national authority responsible for the sustainable environmental management and integrated planning. - DEA&DP Department of Environmental Affairs and Development Planning the provincial authority for sustainable environmental management and integrated development planning.
-The competent authority is this case. - DoA WC Provincial Department of Agriculture the national authority responsible for the provincial agricultural sector and its management.. - DWS Department of Water & Sanitation Affairs National authority mandated to enforce the National Water Act (NWA). - EA Environmental Authorisation Authorisation obtained on completion of an Environmental Impact Assessment in terms of the National Environmental Management Act (NEMA). - ECA Environment Conservation Act, 1989 To provide for the effective protection and controlled utilization of the environment and for matters incidental thereto. - ECO Ecological Control Officer independent site agent appointed to observe and enforce the implementation of environmental policies and principles on a development site. - EIA Environmental Impact Assessment a process of evaluating the likely environmental impacts of a proposed project or development, taking into account inter-related socio-economic, cultural and human-health impacts, both beneficial and adverse. - EMPr Environmental Management Programme an environmental management tool used to ensure that undue or reasonably avoidable adverse impacts of the construction, operation and decommissioning of a project are prevented and that positive benefits of the projects are enhanced. - GIS Geographic Information System system designed to capture, store, manipulate, analyse, manage, and present all types of geographical data. - GPS Global Positioning System a radio navigation system that allows land, sea, and airborne users to determine their exact location, velocity, and time 24 hours a day, in all weather conditions, anywhere in the world.
+BSP Biodiversity Sector Plan - to inform land use planning, environmental assessments, land and water use authorisations, as well as natural resource management, undertaken by a range of sectors whose policies and decisions impact on biodiversity.

+CARA Conservation of Agricultural Resources Act (Act 43 of 1983) - provides for control over the utilization of the natural agricultural resources of the Republic in order to promote the conservation of the soil, the water sources and the vegetation and the combating of weeds and invader plants; and for matters connected therewith.

+CBA Critical Biodiversity Area - areas required to meet biodiversity targets for ecosystems, species and ecological processes, as identified in a systematic biodiversity plan.

+DEANational Department of Environmental Affairs - the national authority responsible for the sustainable environmental management and integrated planning.

+DEA&DP Department of Environmental Affairs and Development Planning - the provincial authority for sustainable environmental management and integrated development planning.
+The competent authority is this case.

+DAFF Department of Agriculture, Forestry and Fisheries - the national authority responsible for the agricultural, forestry and fishery sector and its management.
+DAFF is mandated to enforce the National Forestry Act (NFA).
+Permits for the removal or pruning of protected tree species e.g. Milkwoods must be obtained from this entity.

+DWS Department of Water & Sanitation Affairs - National authority mandated to enforce the National Water Act (NWA).

+EA Environmental Authorisation - Authorisation obtained on completion of an Environmental Impact Assessment in terms of the National Environmental Management Act (NEMA).

+ECA Environment Conservation Act, 1989 - To provide for the effective protection and controlled utilization of the environment and for matters incidental thereto.

+ECO Ecological Control Officer - independent site agent appointed to observe and enforce the implementation of environmental policies and principles on a development site.

+EIA Environmental Impact Assessment - a process of evaluating the likely environmental impacts of a proposed project or development, taking into account inter-related socio-economic, cultural and human-health impacts, both beneficial and adverse.

+EMPr Environmental Management Programme - an environmental management tool used to ensure that undue or reasonably avoidable adverse impacts of the construction, operation and decommissioning of a project are prevented and that positive benefits of the projects are enhanced.

+GIS Geographic Information System - system designed to capture, store, manipulate, analyse, manage, and present all types of geographical data.

+GPS Global Positioning System - a radio navigation system that allows land, sea, and airborne users to determine their exact location, velocity, and time 24 hours a day, in all weather conditions, anywhere in the world.

-- NEMA National Environmental Management Act (Act 107 of 1998, as amended) national legislation that provides principles for decision-making on matters that affect the environment. - NEM:BA National Environmental Management: Biodiversity Act (Act No.10 of 2004) provides for the management and conservation of South African biodiversity within the framework of NEMA. - NFA National Forestry Act (Act No.84 of 1998) provides for the protection of forests, as well as specific tree species within South Africa. - NSBA National Spatial Biodiversity Assessment aims to assess the state of South Africa's biodiversity based on best available science, with a view to understanding trends over time and informing policy and decision-making across a range of sectors. - NWA National Water Act (Act No.36 of 1998) ensures that South Africa's water resources are protected, used and managed.
+NEMANational Environmental Management Act (Act 107 of 1998, as amended) - national legislation that provides principles for decision-making on matters that affect the environment.

+NEM:BANational Environmental Management: Biodiversity Act (Act No.10 of 2004) - provides for the management and conservation of South African biodiversity within the framework of NEMA.

+NFANational Forestry Act (Act No.84 of 1998) - provides for the protection of forests, as well as specific tree species within South Africa.

+NSBA National Spatial Biodiversity Assessment - aims to assess the state of South Africa's biodiversity based on best available science, with a view to understanding trends over time and informing policy and decision-making across a range of sectors.

-Knysna
+NWA National Water Act (Act No.36 of 1998) - ensures that South Africa's water resources are protected, used and managed.

+Mossel Bay